gaelrenoux/tranzactio/README.md

 ## What's next ?

-### Evolve the API
+### Follow ZIO versions

-The API is pretty final by now on the main points (like the use of `tzio` and `Database` methods).
+The API is pretty final by now.
+Changes should only happen if there is some major change in ZIO.

-I've just changed the way the layers are defined, and how the ErrorStrategies are passed.
-I think it's much more usable now, and it shouldn't change too much any more (maybe some renaming).

-Obviously, I'll also follow the new versions of ZIO, so some changes might happen due to changes in ZIO.